 Satisfied consumers will not look at your competitor’s offers – they would interact with your brand, make a purchase, and recommend the products and services to friends and family.

-According to experts at Forrester Research, “The impact of client satisfaction may increase revenue in some industries by as much as $1 billion annually.
+According to experts at Forrester Research, a 10% improvement in company's Customer Experience score can increase revenue in some industries by as much as $1 billion annually.

 The key factor is to determine which elements are essential for client satisfaction, quantifying that data, and incorporating them into your business strategies.

 Kate Zabriskie, a renowned author, once said that “Although your consumers won’t love you if you give bad services, your competitors will.” and we couldn’t agree more.